Volume discount | |

 Note: Two of ARPS-2's four pushbutton circuits are connected to Arduino pins D0 and D1 (Rx and Tx) and will not be usable when ARPS-2 is being controlled by Arduino UNO Rev 3.
 All of the pushbuttons work when ARPS-2 is being controlled by Arduino UNO R4 series microcontrollers.

-Sometimes you just can't wait to get started on a new project, and other times, often in educational settings, there just isn't enough space or enough resources like soldering irons and tools to let all of the students build their circuits at the same time.
+Sometimes you just can't wait to get started on a new project, and at other times, most often in educational settings, there just isn't enough space or enough resources like soldering irons and tools to let all of the students build their circuits at the same time.
 The solution?
 ARPS-2 is designed to be assembled in stages, using common, through-hole components.
-This allows each learner to assemble part of their ARPS-2 circuit, and then start using it to learn programming skills before the circuit has been totally completed.
+This allows each learner to assemble a minimal part of their ARPS-2 circuit, and then start using it to learn programming skills before the circuit has been totally completed.
 Additional components can be added to ARPS-2 at any time, providing learners with new features and capabilities to explore.

 A complete set of five introductory learning activities, shared in GitHub, are designed to lead learners through Arduino programming fundamentals.
 Each one includes a starter program, program analysis activities designed to serve as a guided exploration of new concepts, and programming activities chosen to provide a range of open-ended challenges for beginners to reinforce their learning while expanding their programming skills and abilities.